fireship-io/fireship.io/content/lessons/angular-firebase-storage-uploads-multi/index.md

 ### Listen to File Drop

-The HTML we add the `dropzone` directive to a div and listen the custom events that it emits.
+In the HTML we add the `dropzone` directive to a div and listen to the custom events that it emits.
 In addition, we loop over a list of files and render `upload-task` which will be created in the next step.

 {{< file "html" "uploader.component.html" >}}
 ```html